cubimedrub/macworp/docs/installation.md

     * On Linux make sure your user is allowed to access the Docker service by adding the user to the Docker group `usermod -aG docker <your-user>` and reboot
 3. Install `make` & `git`
 4. Clone the repository
-5. `make production-test-up`
+5. `make quickstart-up`

-This will start the web interface on `https://<local-computer-name>:16160`, the complete URL is written to the file `PRODUCTION_TEST_URL`.
+This will start the web interface on `https://<local-computer-name>:16160`, the complete URL is written to the file `QUICKSTART_URL`.
 It might change depending on your location (home, office, ...) as it includes the computers FQDN.

 From here you can login using one of the following accounts: